taw00/howto/howto-configure-firewalld.md

 ssh -L 9091:127.0.0.1:9090 <username@server-ip> -N
 ```

-Now browse to your server's instance of cockpit from your laptop: <http://127.0.0.1:9091>
+Now browse to your server's instance of cockpit from your laptop: <http://127.0.0.1:9091> or <http://localhost:9091>

 Slick!

 ## I hope this was helpful...

-Feedback and comments: <t0dd@protonmail.com>
+Feedback and comments: `t0dd_at_protonmail.com`

 ## Resources